teqnickels/tetris/README.md

 ## Known Bugs

 - Currently, users are not able to pause a game
-- When pieces pile up to the top of the grid, users don't immediately lose.
-The pieces continue to pile up beyond the grid.
 - There are no levels.
 - Pieces do not speed up with the user's success.